 What strikes me, particularly as a physical therapist, is that one of his therapists told him he would never be able to operate a clutch, much less race again.
 “I did not appreciate that at all,” said Dwyer.
 Fortunately, he proved that therapist wrong.

-Your physical therapist should always be 100% focused on your goals.
+Your therapist should always be 100% focused on your goals.
 This is my approach, and it’s an approach that works well in benefiting my patients.
-When searching for a physical therapist, you should question and analyze his or her approach, and make sure they are on board and eager to help you achieve your goals.
+When searching for a therapist, you should question and analyze his or her approach, and make sure they are on board and eager to help you achieve your goals.

 Dr. John DeNoyelles, PT, CSCS